-The Wild were one of the teams facing difficult expansion draft decisions last summer and before they lost Erik Haula and Alex Tuch to the Golden Knights, there was a lot of speculation they’d make a trade elsewhere so they would have enough protection spots to keep everyone they wanted.
-Included in those discussions were defencemen Jonas Brodin and Matt Dumba, on whom the Wild received offers.
+The Wild were one of the teams facing difficult expansion draft decisions last summer, and before they lost Erik Haula and Alex Tuch to the Golden Knights, there was a lot of speculation the Wild would make a trade elsewhere so they would have enough protection spots to keep everyone they wanted.
+Included in those discussions were defencemen Jonas Brodin and Matt Dumba, for whom the Wild received offers.

-Dumba’s role with the team has increased the past few years — he averaged a career-high 23:49 and scored a career-best 50 points in 2017-18.
+Dumba’s role with the team has increased the past few years; he averaged a career-high 23:49 and scored a career-best 50 points in 2017-18.
 Now he’s an RFA due a hefty raise and if there is any hitch in those negotiations, he could become a valuable trade option.
-The ugly season-ending injury sustained by Ryan Suter, and the uncertainty of his recovery time, may make it more likely Dumba stays as his importance grows, but he would bring back the biggest return of any Minnesota blueliner in trade.
+The ugly season-ending injury sustained by Ryan Suter, and the uncertainty of his recovery time, may make it more likely Dumba stays as his importance in the lineup grows, but he would bring back the biggest return of any Minnesota blue-liner via trade.

-If Fenton looks at trading a defender, Brodin is the more likely option.
-The 10th overall pick in the 2011 draft, he came into the league with major expectations and mostly lived up to them early on.
+If Fenton looks at trading a defender, Brodin may be the more likely option on his own.
+The 10th-overall pick in the 2011 draft, Brodin came into the league with major expectations and mostly lived up to them early on.
 By Corsi and Relative Corsi, Brodin’s best season was his rookie year, though, and he’s never been a big offensive driver.
-Brodin’s value is as a defender and his contract isn’t bad, with a $4.16 million cap hit for another three years.
+Brodin’s value is as a defender and his contract isn’t bad, with a $4.16-million cap hit for another three years.

 But remember, Fenton is coming from a Predators team that built its identity around a strong and deep blue line, so this may be a little out of character.